How to Fight Against the Spread of Fake Cosmetics?

 In recent years, this issue has gained more and more momentum because it has a direct impact on the well being of individuals.
-Cosmetic products are applied of the most sensitive parts of the body and when they contained unhealthy ingredients, it can dramatically become dangerous for the user.
+Cosmetic products are applied to the most sensitive parts of the body, and when they contained unhealthy ingredients, it can dramatically become dangerous for the user.
 An article published on The Ranker lists down and depicts all the dangers of fake makeup, here’s a selection for you:

 - Makeup copycats can contain rat droppings and human urine due to the unsanitary factories they are produced in.

 Most of the counterfeit makeup is produced in China, in “factories” that do not respect sanitary regulations enforced in regular cosmetic factories.
 The dirty environment helps bacteria to proliferate.
 The Guardian states that rat droppings and human urine have been found in fake cosmetics, putting the consumer’s life at risk.

 - Counterfeit makeup can contain dangerous substances: paint thinner, lead, mercury, arsenic, etc.

 An FBI report shows that makeup knockoffs can contain nasty ingredients such as arsenic, beryllium, and cadmium, all of them causing cancer.
 In this case, arsenic, also known as rat poisoning, is suspected to be brought into cosmetics because of the unsanitary factories infested with rats.
 Mercury and lead poisoning is also an issue and causes headaches, vision impairment, and insomnia in the long run.
 More generally, makeup copycats can cause swelling, rashes, infections, acne, chemical burns and can trigger lifelong allergies.